i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 ```````

 By garlic encrypting the OTBRM and ITBM, we also avoid any potential
-issues with compatibility at the IBEP and OBGW of the paired tunnels.
+issues with compatibility at the IBGW and OBEP of the paired tunnels.